 Lena Murray is a classically trained painter and sculptor who was born and raised in St. Petersburg, Russia.
 However, she received her first art training in New York City, where she studied sculpture at the New York Sculpture Center in Manhattan with Russian-trained Leonid Lerman and Leonid Brener.
 Later she continued her studies at the prestigious Repin Academy of Painting, Sculpture and Architecture in St. Petersburg, Russia.

-Lena Murray is a founder and director of the Bridgeview School of Fine Arts in New York City, where Russian and Eastern European artists teach drawing, painting and sculpture in the classical tradition.
-While she founded the school she also studied there herself.
+Lena Murray is a founder and director of the Bridgeview School of Fine Arts in New York City, where Eastern European artists teach drawing, painting and sculpture in the classical tradition.
+While she founded the school in 2001 she also studied there herself.
 Currently the majority of Bridgeview students are children and young adults.

 Lena paints primarily from observation.
 While she admires many traditions in fine arts her main influences are the artists of the Renaissance, French Impressionists and Russian 19th and 20th century artists.